 These tools allow you to disseminate and bring data closer in a more “chewed up” way that improves understanding for the public, but the visualization will depend on the social group you are trying to target.
 Nowadays, there are many applications of this type, some of the most used by the community are

 - Tableau: offers a platform (dashboard) with which to make some very attractive compositions with graphics, maps, tables, etc., you have created, even allows you to incorporate external resources and work with temporary data, so you can deploy very interactive and intuitive visualizations.

 - Datawrapper: this program allows you to create maps, graphs and tables for free (its functions can be extended through different payment rates).
 You can easily materialize the resource you are interested in through a few simple steps (jack, horse and king) and then download the image in different formats.
 The positive point of this is that you can include it in your future story.

 You can find out about what is the data science here.
-In this expert dba team club blog always provides database related news, guidance, tips and tutorials for improving knowledge of database administrators.
+This expert dba team club blog always provides database-related news, guidance, tips and tutorials for improving the knowledge of database administrators.
 Keep connected with our blog either at Dbametrix or here.
 Remember, Dbametrix provides remote DBA support for Oracle and SQL servers.

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.